Minimal rational curves on complete symmetric varieties: Minimal rational curves on wonderful symmetric varieties

-If $r \geq 2$, because of the description of $X$ as a successive blow-up in Proposition \ref{prop:eclt} and arguing as in \cite[Proposition 5.1]{BF} for the group case of type $\A_r$, the result follows from Proposition 9.7 in \cite{Hwang-Fu}: the family $\cK_x$ is the set of lines in $\bP(V_{\lambda_1})$ passing through a general point and meeting the closed orbit.
-The tangent map $\cK_x \to \cC_x$ is an isomorphism and the \VMRT~ is therefore isomorphic to the closed orbit in $X$. \end{proof}
+If $r \geq 2$, then there is also a unique minimal family $\cK$, as follows from Proposition \ref{prop:min} and Corollary \ref{cor:1or2}.
+To determine this family, we use the description of $X$ as an iterated blow-up in Proposition \ref{prop:eclt}, together with Proposition 9.7 in \cite{Hwang-Fu}.
+Arguing as in \cite[Proposition 5.1]{BF} for the group case of type $\A_r$, we see that $\cK_x$ is the set of strict transforms of the lines in $\bP(V_{\lambda_1})$ that pass through a general point and meet the closed orbit.
+The tangent map $\cK_x \to \cC_x$ is an isomorphism and the \VMRT~ is therefore isomorphic to the closed $G$-orbit in $\bP(V_{\lambda_1})$.